In Amazed Memory of Boyd Cole Glover

 My relationship with Dad over the years was stormy, as it also was for my three brothers in varying degrees.
 And now that we face the local preacher’s need to ‘meet with the family,’ I realize neither this preacher’s church nor his theology are large enough to hold Dad’s story.
 I already regret the countless times at Dad’s service that I’ll have to listen to people tell me yet again a story I’ve heard since I was a child: “Your father was a real man of God, a good man.
 He loved his Bible….”

 I know I’ll let them hold to their beliefs and story of who this man was and listen politely without challenge, for we are all woven of many stories, even contradictory ones.
 And I know I cannot dispense the redemption they seek through their religious beliefs anymore than Dad found redemption in his.

 Yet it is paradoxical that Dad’s story, in the end, is one of return and redemption.
 It did not begin that way and this ending of transformation and transcendence was not assured; it would not have been predicted by me or any one of his other children.

 Boyd Cole Glover was born the son of a man who ran away from home at the vulnerable age of 9.
-He ran to escape a new step mother who wanted neither him or his brother in the house.
-Boyd’s father, in effect, had no father; not one who knew how to be a ‘father’ anyway.
-And then Boyd’s own father, a west Texas horse trader now with a reputation for being a hard man, committed suicide when Boyd was but 19 and a freshman in college.
+Dad’s father ran away to escape a new step mother who wanted neither him or his brother in the house.
+Dad’s Dad, in effect, had no father; not one who knew how to be a ‘father’ anyway.
+And then Boyd’s father, my grandfather, a West Texas horse trader with a reputation for being a hard man, committed suicide when Boyd was but 19 and a freshman in college.

 Still, a man named as “Father,” had just shot himself in the head and lain in a pool of blood on his mother’s bed.
 Did Boyd not feel anything because he truly had no relationship to the man called, “Dad?”
 Or did he not feel anything because he was that emotionally detached from himself?